 Illustrious writer and reviewer K. L. Romo recently interviewed me for the Washington Independent Review of Books.
 Get to know me better here.

 To create in-depth fiction about the lives of women, I believe a writer must leave her desk and embrace women of all cultural backgrounds and points of view.
 One way to connect is by helping people wholly unlike oneself.
 I volunteer for RAMWI, a local charity that welcomes immigrants, refugees, and asylum seekers as they adjust to their new lives in Tampa, Florida.

-I help teach sewing to women who dream of using these skills to sell products or find employment.
-The resulting friendships and collaborations not only nourish a sense of community for everyone, but also blossom a hope I passionately want to portray in my fiction.
-Currently, I'm developing new sewing projects for three seamstresses.
+Through its Sew Much Hope Project division, I help teach sewing to women who dream of using these skills to sell products or find employment.
+The resulting friendships and collaborations not only nourish a sense of community for everyone, but also blossom a perseverance I passionately want to portray in my fiction.
+Currently, I'm managing three projects for four seamstresses and helping them sell at local craft festivals.
 Thank you, Ramwi family!

 My greatest challenge as a writer is understanding who my target audience is.
 This can be difficult because I seek a diverse group of readers to enjoy my work.
 So, how do I learn what will make these women laugh or reflect or nod their heads in understanding?